liavila/spotify_insights/README.md

 ## Step 2: Set Up Google Cloud Composer Environment and MongoDB Cluster

 After connecting to the Spotify API, we created a Google Cloud account, set up an environment in Google Cloud Composer, and defined the necessary libraries.
 Additionally, we established a MongoDB Atlas cluster to store the data retrieved from Spotify, preparing for a script-based data upload.
+As a first step for running scripts through Google Cloud Composer, we uploaded our scripts into a bucket and using GCC we downloaded the scripts from the bucket into the Airflow environment inside of GCC for them to be able to run during the DAG.

 ## Step 3: Implement MongoDB Script Workflows in Google Cloud Composer